kennytilton/mxtodomvc/README.md

 # TodoMVC, with Matrix Inside&trade;
 *An introduction by example to Matrix dataflow and mxWeb*

 The `Matrix` dataflow library endows application state with causal power over other such state, freeing the developer from the burden of propagating unpredictable change across highly interdependent models.
-It does so working at the fundamental level of reading and writing properties, and by providing a precise mechanism for applications to act on the world, if only to update a computer screen.
+It does so simply, working at the fundamental level of reading and writing properties.

 > ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*